Ancient Monuments and Archaeological Sites and Remains Act, 1958

-The Ancient Monuments and Archaeological Sites and Remains Act (or AMASR Act) is an act of the Parliament of India that provides for the preservation of ancient and historical monuments and archaeological sites and remains of national importance, for the regulation of archaeological excavations and for the protection of sculptures, carvings and other similar objects.
+The Ancient Monuments and Archaeological Sites and Remains Act, 1958 (abbreviated as: AMASR Act) is an act of the Parliament of India that provides for the preservation of ancient and historical monuments and archaeological sites and remains of national importance, for the regulation of archaeological excavations and for the protection of sculptures, carvings and other similar objects.
 It was passed in 1958.

-The Archaeological Survey of India functions under the provisions of this act.
+The Archaeological Survey of India (ASI) and National Monuments Authority (NMA) functions under the provisions of this act.

+Provisions

-The rules stipulate that the area within 100 metres of a monument is a prohibited area.
+The act's rules stipulate that the area within 100 metres of a monument is a prohibited area.
 In addition, the area within 200 meters of the monument is a regulated area.
 Any repair or modifications of buildings in this area requires prior permission.

 In 2023 the culture minister of India suggested that amendments to the act could soon be expected.

+National Monuments Authority

+The National Monuments Authority (NMA) is a statutory body under Government of India's Ministry of Culture, established in 2011 to protect centrally protected monuments.
+It regulates construction, repairs, and development in prohibited and regulated areas around these sites to prevent encroaching urbanization, ensuring the preservation of India's heritage.